From domain to data!

 7. Basic optimisation

-Optimisation, most commonly referred to as SEO (search engine optimisation).
-It’s the process of making your site more visible in search engines like Google.
+SEO or search engine optimisation is the process of making your site more visible in search engines like Google.
 SEO is a vast area with loads of options and strategies.
 If you’re working on your own site, my advice is to get started with some basic optimisation techniques and build from there.

 Keywords and phrases